-A superior court can take action against someone who shows contempt for the court, either on its own accord or based on information provided by any person.
-Contempt of court means showing disrespect disobedience towards the court, its orders, or its if authority.
-However, someone provides information about someone committing contempt, that person can also be held accountable for contempt of court.
+A superior court can take action against someone who shows contempt for the court, either on its own accord or based on information provided by any person. showing disrespect Contempt of court means or disobedience towards the court, its orders, or its authority. provides However. if someone false information about someone committing contempt, that person can also be held accountable for contempt of court.
 If the contempt proceedings are about a judge or initiated by a judge, the judge in question cannot hear the case.
 Instead, it will be referred to the Chief Justice, who may handle it personally or appoint another judge to handle it.
 If the judge himself is the Chief Justice, the case will be referred to the most senior judge available for handling.